Monday, August 10, 2026

 This is a small 4x6 inch original watercolor painting that is available through my website at greigleach.com or you can simply follow the direct link at the end of the post to purchase the painting above.
 Since it is an original work of art, it is a first come first served reality.
 The work sells for $99 USD including shipping, but, yes, international shipping is both available and extra.

-Purchase this painting here: "Adding to His Total TdF26-25" (Original art by Greig Leach)
+Purchase this painting here: "We've Done Our Part TdFF26-42" (Original art by Greig Leach)

 Learn more about Greig Leach at The Art of Cycling: About the Artist: Greig Leach